 In Ireland we use baking apples such the Bramley variety, a large particularly tart apple.
 While those are not available in the U.S., a Granny Smith is similar in texture and taste and that’s what I now use.
 Saying that, any firm, tart apple will work.

 It’s easy to see from these photos just how flaky the crust is.
 Thanks to the method of creating layers in the pastry (the technical term is lamination) and using really cold butter, when the cold pastry hits the hot oven, the layers expand to create all that puffy, flaky buttery yumminess.

-And on another note, you skip peeling the apples if you’re a bit pressed for time.
-Usually I will peel them but if I’m in a bit of a rush (and since the pastry is a bit time consuming) sometimes I’ll skip it.
+And on another note, you can skip peeling the apples if you’re a bit pressed for time.
+Usually I will peel them, especially if I’m using Granny Smiths, but if I’m in a bit of a rush (and since the pastry is a bit time consuming) sometimes I’ll skip it.